void-ppc/void-ppc-docs/src/installation/live-images/partitions.md

 will have a few megabytes at most.
 The 10MB size is actually very generous and generally will not be used up.

+**Do not use the `b` command to create bootstrap for GRUB.** The command was originally added by Debian for `yaboot` and it creates a bootstrap paritition sized 800 kilobytes.
+This is not enough for a full GRUB binary (it's enough for a reduced GRUB binary, which takes some effort to create).
+The `b <n>` command is actually equivalent to `C <n> 800k bootstrap Apple_Bootstrap`; therefore, just use `C` with a larger size than 800 kilobytes.

 ### Dual or multiboot

 If you want to preserve your existing system(s) and multi-boot the computer, you